When Saleem Malik and Andy Flower needed to toss twice

 It seemed to be a peaceful morning at Harare.
 The players left their hotels, did the usual stretching and practised in the nets; everyone knew that Pakistan would trounce Zimbabwe in what was going to be the 11th Test for the newest member in the world of Test cricket.

-When Andy Flower and Malik walked out to toss along with the West Indian legend Jackie Hendriks nobody could expect what was about to transpire.
+When Andy Flower and Saleem Malik walked out to toss along with the West Indian legend Jackie Hendriks nobody could expect what was about to transpire.
 The three men, along with the media and a few others, reached the centre of the ground.
 Flower, the captain of the home side, flipped the coin.

 Grant Flower added another 243-minute unbeaten partnership of 233 with Guy Whittall.
-Andy declared the innings closed with at 544 for four (Zimbabwe’s highest score till then) with Whittall on unbeaten 113.
+Andy declared the innings closed with at 544 for 4 (Zimbabwe’s highest score till then) with Whittall on unbeaten 113.
 Grant, however, was on another plane: never bothered about scoring fast, he scored 201 not out in 523-ball marathon that spanned 654 minutes.

 A Streak of Lightning

 Pakistan were already handicapped by the fact that Inzamam-ul-Haq had dislocated his shoulder while trying a slip catch.
-Aamer Sohail scored 61, but some excellent bowling by the fast bowlers left Pakistan reeling at 151 for six when Inzamam walked out to join Ijaz Ahmed.
+Aamer Sohail scored 61, but some excellent bowling by the fast bowlers left Pakistan reeling at 151 for 6 when Inzamam walked out to join Ijaz Ahmed.

 Whatever chance Pakistan had of saving the match ended with David Brain’s first spell, in which he dismissed Sohail, Asif Mujtaba, and Malik himself; with two wickets falling at the other end Pakistan were reduced to 35 for five with none of the batsmen reaching double-figures.

-- Pakistan claimed the series with a 99-run victory in the third Test, also at Harare: while Inzamam scored an outrageous hundred (none of the last four batsmen scored a run, but the last four wickets saw 51 runs being added) but with eight Zimbabweans reaching double-figures the hosts secured a 12-run lead.
+Pakistan fought back in the next Test at Bulawayo, winning easily by 8 wickets, thanks to Wasim’s 8-wicket haul and some solid middle-order batting.
+They claimed the series with a 99-run victory in the third Test, also at Harare: while Inzamam scored an outrageous hundred (none of the last four batsmen scored a run, but the last 4 wickets saw 51 runs being added) but with eight Zimbabweans reaching double-figures the hosts secured a 12-run lead.
 Set to chase 239, however, they collapsed to 139 thanks to Aamer Nazir’s five-wicket haul.